The question: Can dogs eat cherries?

 Unfortunately, our answer remains the same.

 Dogs cannot eat maraschino cherries because they contain extra flavorings and a high amount of sugar.
-Not to mention, xylitol in certain cases, which is genuinely toxic to dogs since it leads to a sudden drop in blood glucose levels.
+Not to mention, xylitol in certain cases, is genuinely toxic to dogs since it leads to a sudden drop in blood glucose levels.

 Can Dogs Eat Cherries: What Do If Your Dog Ate a Cherry?

 Generally, if your pooch sneaks up on one cherry in the kitchen while you’re not looking, you shouldn’t worry too much.

 This is because the way cyanide works are that there is an MTC or minimum toxic concentration.
 This indicator allows us to determine just how much of a substance is dangerous.